envygeeks/jekyll-assets/README.md

 See detailes information about these _directives_ below.

 You might also want your stylesheets and javascripts to be minified.
-In this case just install `uglifier` gem and add following lines into your `config.yml`:
+In this case just install the `uglifier` gem and any other gems you will be using, e.g.
+`sass`, `coffee-script`.
+Then add following lines into your `config.yml`:

 ``` yaml
 assets: